 Average PERM processing times:

-PWD Processing: As of March 31, the National Prevailing Wage Center was processing PWD requests filed in October and earlier for H-1B (OES) cases, September and earlier for H-1B (non-OES) cases, October and earlier for PERM (OES) cases and August and earlier for PERM (non-OES) cases, according to the Labor Department.
-Redeterminations were being considered on appeals filed February and earlier for H-1B cases and PERM cases.
-Center director reviews were being conducted for PERM cases filed in February and earlier.
+PWD Processing: As of July 31, the National Prevailing Wage Center was processing PWD requests filed in January and earlier for H-1B (OES) and PERM (OES) cases and December and earlier for H-1B (non-OES) and PERM (non-OES) cases, according to the Labor Department.
+Redeterminations were being considered on appeals filed April and earlier for H-1B cases and PERM cases.
+Center director reviews were being conducted for PERM cases filed in May and earlier.

 BAL Analysis: BAL’s internal case tracking is consistent with the Labor Department’s published processing times.
-BAL is seeing approvals for PERM applications filed in September and earlier and is starting to see PWDs for requests filed in October and earlier for H-1B (OES) cases, September and earlier for H-1B (non-OES) cases, October and earlier for PERM (OES) cases and August and earlier for PERM (non-OES) cases.
+BAL is seeing approvals for PERM applications filed in December and earlier and is starting to see PWDs for requests filed in January and earlier for H-1B (OES) and PERM (OES) and December and earlier for H-1B (non-OES) and PERM (non-OES) cases.

 This alert has been provided by the BAL U.S. Practice group.
 For additional information, please contact berryapplemanleiden@bal.com.